sharplog/goldmark-table/README.md

 # goldmark-table
-A table extension of [goldmark](http://github.com/yuin/goldmark) that allows rendering multi-line table head, and support colspan and rowspan.
+A table extension of [goldmark](http://github.com/yuin/goldmark) that allows rendering multi-line table head, and supports colspan and rowspan.
 ![example](example.png)

 This is implemented basing on the [origin table extension code](https://github.com/yuin/goldmark/blob/master/extension/table.go).